 Tong, D. L., 2010.
 Genetic algorithm-neural network: feature extraction for bioinformatics data.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: